dhis2/dhis2-docs/src/commonmark/en/content/implementation/dhis2-as-data-warehouse.md

 In addition, DHIS2 is a part of a suite of interoperable health information systems which covers a wide range of needs and are all open-source software.
-DHIS2 implements the standard for data and meta-data exhange in the health domain called SDMX-HD.
-There are many examples of operational systems which also implements this standard and potenitally can feed data into DHIS2:
+DHIS2 implements the standard for data and meta-data exchange in the health domain called SDMX-HD.
+There are many examples of operational systems which also implements this standard and potentially can feed data into DHIS2:

   - iHRIS: System for management of human resource data.
 Examples of data which is relevant for a national data warehouse captured by